Interdisziplinäres Zentrum für Geschlechterforschung (IZFG)

 Personen

-Postdoc responsibilities:
+Work responsibilities:

-• Postdoctoral researcher
+• Feminist, anti-caste, poststructuralist researcher

 • Dissertation: "Governing through 'problems': Problematising anti-sexual harassment at workplace policies in the Indian context", submission: January 2022

-• at the IZFG since: 2019-2020 and 2022- ongoing
+• at the IZFG since: 2019-2020 (through the Swiss government excellence scholarship) and subsequently 2022- ongoing (as Advanced postdoc scholar and lecturer)

 I have completed my PhD at the Indian Institute of Management, Ahmedabad (2016-2022).
 Prior to that, I earned my Master’s degree in sustainable development at HEC Paris (2014-2015) and an integrated bachelor’s and master’s degree in Software Engineering from VIT University, India.
 At present, I am working on two projects.